janwilmake/metaworker/README.md

 Limitations:

-Although this is great for HTML, this wouldn't yet allow returning anything else as a direct response from an endpoint.
+- Although this is great for HTML, this wouldn't yet allow returning anything else as a direct response from an endpoint.
 JSON gets loaded in a `<pre>` tag now, and this is obviously not great!
 However, when provided with proper instructions this could give a way to create simple workers that output HTML on a specific path structure.
 This is already quite useful because it allows for instant testing of your worker!
+- I also found that a submited `</script>` turns into EOF so we need a way to escape that

 Subdomain setup: